Bethanie Desalination Plant

-The Bethanie Desalination Plant, also Bethany Desalination Plant, is a brackish water desalination plant in the settlement of Bethanie, in Namibia.
+The Bethanie Desalination Plant, also Bethany Desalination Plant, is a brackish water desalination plant in the settlement of Bethanie in southern Namibia.
 The facility is owned and was developed by the Namibia Water Corporation (NamWater).
 The potable water produced by this plant, whose capacity production is 487 m3 per day, is expected to supply the town of Bethanie until 2037.

 Location

 The desalination plant is located in the town of Bethanie, in the ǁKaras Region of Namibia.
 Bethanie is located approximately 140 km, west of Keetmanshoop, the capital of ǁKaras Region.
 Bethanie is located approximately 535 km south of Windhoek, the capital and largest city in the country.

 Overview

 The objective of this project is to improve the quantity and quality of drinking water available to the inhabitants of Bethany.
 It was developed as a pilot project to explore the feasibility of desalinating brackish ground water for domestic and light commercial use.
 This is part of the Namibian government's attempt to increase water supply to Namibians, from 85 percent in 2022 to 100 percent.
 Namibia has set a goal to have 100 percent potable water supply to her citizens and residents by 2030.

 The plant is designed to process raw brackish ground water through desalination equipment that includes reverse osmosis membranes.
 Due to the rural location, renewable energy sources were selected.
 The installation is fitted with solar panels, so that the sun provides the power to fuel the desalination process.